MrDmitry/aidenhale.dev/web/data/work/yocto_prebuilts/README.md

 ### Sometimes flexibility is worse

-We chose to keep a manifest of recipes that were allowed to be packaged for pre-builts.
+We chose to keep a manifest of recipes that were allowed to be packaged for prebuilts.
 It was a bit annoying to maintain, but overall new recipes are not added on a daily basis, so at worst the manifest will be updated the following day, whenever automated tests start failing.
 Potentially we could organize our layers in some particular format (e.g. utilizing some phony `.bbclass` to _tag_ a recipe for prebuilt generation), but this would be rather